 One of the biggest questions regarding eligibility for premium assistance or discounts under the new Affordable Care Act is what type of income must the applicant count?
-The Covered California CalHEERS enrollment website will have a drop down menu to prompt households on the type of income they should be entering for eligibility.
+The Covered California CalHEERS enrollment website has been updated with a variety of pages to capture income and deductions to calculate the Modified Adjusted Gross Income for the health insurance subsidies.

 All sources of household income